 - No one should come to court if they are not feeling well or have a temperature above 100 degrees.
 Contact the Assigned Judge's office to be excused and to have your case rescheduled.\

 - Have you been around anyone who has been diagnosed with or is under investigation for potential COVID-19 infection?

 - Public Areas - Masks are required for everyone in public areas of the courthouse.
-Everyone, including Judges and court staff, coming to the courthouses shall have a mask or face covering on to enter the building.
+Everyone, including Judges and court staff, coming to the courthouses shall have a mask or face covering on to enter the public entrances to the building.
 The mask or face covering shall remain on while in the public areas of the courthouse.
 It must remain on in the courtrooms unless you are given permission to remove the mask or face covering by the judge.

 - The social distancing rules are in effect in and around all Cobb County courthouses.
 Everyone shall maintain at least six feet distance from anyone else.
 However, fully vaccinated staff or members from the same household are exempt from the social distancing requirement.